 - Microprocessor controlled -- This is very important for both stability and functionality. - Solid-State.
 No relays or solenoids to wear out. - PWM (pulse width modulation) charging.
-(Charges using pulses of varying lengths) - Three stage charging for better battery life. - Both manual and automatic (30 day) equalize function. - User changeable settings -- Several controllers on the market set the voltage levels, and that's that! - High amp rating 150 amps solar mode, 100 amps diversion mode. - Over-current, over-voltage and overheat protection. - Multiple system voltage settings Easy to set jumper allows use on 12, 24 or 48 volt systems. - High Contrast LED battery voltage meter. - On/Off switch for the meters to allow extremely low idle current. - Battery and charge status LEDs Several controllers do not tell you what's going on This one does! - Push to test.
-Ever wonder if your controller & load are working OK? - Reverse polarity protected This unit will not be damaged if you inadvertently reverse the inputs. - Steel enclosure with multiple conduit openings and cooling vents - Large terminals that can actually terminate large wire, with lugs that accept up to #2 wire. - Extended diversion mode (EDM.) - Works as either a solar charge controller (series), or a diversion controller for wind/hydro systems.
-The controller will automatically sense the appropriate mode. - Passive cooling systems uses aluminum cooling pipes that run the length of the unit for continuous cooling of the entire unit allowing for proper operation at high power levels. - No blocking diodes are required for solar.
+(Charges using pulses of varying lengths) - Three stage charging for better battery life. - Both manual and automatic (30 day) equalize function. - User changeable settings -- Several controllers on the market set the voltage levels, and that's that! - High amp rating 60 amps solar mode or up to 60 amps diversion mode. - Over-current, over-voltage and overheat protection. - Multiple system voltage settings Easy to set jumper allows use on 12 or 24 volt systems. - High Contrast LED battery voltage meter. - On/Off switch for the meters to allow extremely low idle current. - Battery and charge status LEDs Several controllers do not tell you what's going on This one does! - Push to test.
+Ever wonder if your controller & load are working OK? - Reverse polarity protected This unit will not be damaged if you inadvertently reverse the inputs. - Steel enclosure with multiple conduit openings and cooling vents - Large terminals that can actually terminate large wire, with lugs that accept up to #2 wire. - Extended diversion mode (EDM) - Works as either a solar charge controller (series), or a diversion controller for wind/hydro systems.
+The controller will automatically sense the appropriate mode. - Passive cooling systems uses a large aluminum plate, the entire width and height of the unit, providing continuous cooling for the entire unit allowing for proper operation at high power levels. - No blocking diodes are required for solar.
 The back-to-back mosfets prevent reverse leakage. - A PWM controller that adapts its pulse logic to perfectly accommodate wind systems.